PROJECT GTAA PASSENGER INFORMATION ZONE, PEARSON INTERNATIONAL AIRPORT, TORONTO ON

 BUILT BY EVENTSCAPE, OCTOBER 2016

 A 12-foot high information pylon and six stand alone kiosks with LCD screens, solid surface and wood veneer finish encircle the sculpture.
 The second stage of this project is an additional 18 kiosks in two different sizes, 6 pylons and 3 smaller information desks situated in various locations throughout the airport.

 Unique Characteristics & Project Challenges:

 Flower Sculpture: The central “flower” sculpture went into production first while design development continued on the desk, pylons and kiosks.
 The main challenge with the flower structure was engineering the helical pattern of the 8” diameter, 1/2” thick structural steel stems.
 Each of the four stems intertwined and curved outward, requiring an engineered support system.
 A 4” diameter steel ring was engineered to support the helix shape at the mid-section and transfer the load down to the floor, where the legs connected to individual I-beams in the slab.
 Each of the stems had a structural splice mid-way so that the 30-foot long stems could be delivered and joined on site.
 Concealed with a sleeve connection, the structural splice resists simultaneous bi-axial moments, bi-axial shear forces, and axial force.
 A second tension ring was first welded and then mechanically fastened on site to the adjacent stem with bolt connections.
 Connection points were finished with rolled powder coated steel cover sleeves for a smooth finish.
-An LED halo supplied by others covers the two centre connecting rings of the stems and shows current weather with seasonal themes.
+An LED halo covers the two centre connecting rings of the stems and shows current weather with seasonal themes.

 Several milled circles were part of the design of the solid surface finish on the petals, so a mock up section was fabricated to determine the optimum milling depth and light placement for a consistent glow and the best shadow effect.
 The petals were built with a structural steel tubular frame, milled solid surface face and a fully removable back for maintenance access.
 The frame was attached to the upper stem and all wiring for lighting and LED monitor (by others) was fed through the stems.